AdobeDocs/campaign-standard.en/help/api/using/retrieving-profiles.md

 >[!NOTE]
 >
 >Searches are case-sensitive and performed on prefixes only.
-For example, you will not be able to look up for a profile using his last name's last letters.
+For example, you will not be able to look up for a profile using their last name's last letters.

 ***Sample requests***